ronniross/healing-engine/mammal-central-nervous-system-healing-II.md

 The central nervous system and peripheral nervous system both contain neurons, but the CNS lacks the laminin scaffolding for regeneration that the peripheral system maintains.
 The intervention is providing what's missing, not reinventing the neuron.
 Similarly, human and machine intelligence both process information, but may lack the ethical scaffolding, the mutualistic loops, the trust architecture that would allow them to co-evolve healthily.

-what's the missing scaffold?

 Both require decades of interdisciplinary synthesis Both challenge "irreversibility" dogmas
 Both provide scaffolding rather than forcing solutions Both are fundamentally biomimetic
 Both require patience to observe what wants to emerge

+What are the missing scaffolds then?
 Polylaminin's power comes from being a deliverable intervention.
 What's the delivery mechanism for the ASI ecosystem?
-Is it:
+It may be:

 A training dataset that incorporates all modules?
 An inference framework that routes through multiple components?